 The purpose of shading

-Work macro to micro when shading.
-That means you deal with the larger light and shadow shapes first.
-Then you address the smaller shapes and details within the larger areas.
+When shading, look at the larger light and shadow shapes first, and draw those in.
+Then address the smaller shapes and details with the larger areas.

-By starting with the big idea, you’re halfway home in depicting volume.
+By starting with the overall idea, you’re halfway home in depicting volume.

 Try this drawing challenge